This post may contain paid links. See more info on my privacy page.

 You do not need to remove the membrane to air fry pork ribs.

-Store leftover baby back ribs in an airtight container or tightly sealed plastic bag with the air pushed out for up to 3-5 days.
+Store leftover air fried pork ribs in an airtight container or tightly sealed plastic bag with the air pushed out for up to 3-5 days.

 To freeze leftover ribs, store them in a tightly sealed freezer-safe bag with the air pushed out.
 Wrap in foil for extra protection and label with the freezing date.
 Store in the freezer for up to 6 months.